bmuschko/gradle-cargo-plugin/README.md

 container's configuration.
 The `configFile` is a closure itself and requires you to provide the attributes `file` and `todir`.
 Multiple configuration file be defined by creating more than one `configFile` closure.
 * `rmiPort`: The port to use when communicating with this server, for example to start and stop it.
+* `timeout`: The timeout (in ms) in which to determine if the container is successfully started or stopped (cargo sets this default to 120000ms).

 Within `local` you can define properties for specific local containers.
 At the moment the following containers are supported defined by these closures: